|

 mileage.
 Car rental companies can charge an exorbitant amount for

+each mile you go over the limit.
 Ask about special rates. – Many rental car companies

 have weekly, weekend, or seasonal rates.
 Find out which discounts